obonaventure/cnp3/book-2nd/principles/reliability.rst

-Unfortunately, retransmission timers alone are not sufficient to recover from segment losses.
+Unfortunately, retransmission timers alone are not sufficient to recover from losses.
 Let us consider, as an example, the situation depicted below where an acknowledgement is lost.
 In this case, the sender retransmits the data segment that has not been acknowledged.
 Unfortunately, as illustrated in the figure below, the receiver considers the retransmission as a new segment whose payload must be delivered to its user.

 .. msc::